jorisstrix/StrixNLUXUpgrades/README.md

-# STRIX ADVANCED CMS EXTENSIONS (v1.2.0)
+# STRIX ADVANCED CMS EXTENSIONS (v1.3.1)

 ## What this plugin does

 1. Latest Orders CMS element & block

     - Adds a CMS element `strix-latest-orders` and a block you can place anywhere in Shopping Experiences.
-    - Renders the same “Last order” card as on the My Account overview.
+    - Renders the same “Last order” card as on the My Account overview, with the addition to show more then 1.
     - Only renders for logged-in customers (nothing is shown to guests or customers without orders).

 2. Cart quality-of-life (merged in v1.2.0)